|

 weapon combines a satellite/inertial guidance package in a tailkit

-common to the LS-6 250 kg glidebomb, and a gimballed proportional
+derived from the LS-6 250 kg glidebomb, and a gimballed proportional

 navigation semi-active laser homing seeker.